ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

    * The argument is a value expressed as a literal and the defined type of the parameter is `ValueType`.
    * The argument is a query and the declared type of the parameter is `NodesType`.
    * The argument is a query and the declared type of the parameter is `LogicalType`.
 In this case the argument is converted to `LogicalType`.
+   * The argument is a `logical-expr` and the declared type of the parameter is `LogicalType`.
+   * The argument is a `singular-query` and the declared type of the parameter is `ValueType`.
+In this case, if the query results in a nodelist consisting of a single node, the argument is replaced by the value of the node and if the query results in an empty nodelist, the argument is replaced by `Nothing`.

 ### `length` Function Extension {#length}